Finding the Best Wild Hog Bait Attractant

 Raspberry Jello Mix

-In order to keep hogs coming back, we recommend digging a hole a couple feet deep and dumping several packets of raspberry jello mix, then filling the hole back with dirt.
-The hogs can smell the mix despite it being buried and will come back time and time again in attempt to root the ground and find it.
+In order to keep hogs coming back, time and time again, we recommend digging a hole a couple feet deep and dumping several packets of raspberry jello mix, then filling the hole back with dirt.
+The hogs can smell the mix despite it being buried and will come back in the future to root the ground and eat as much of the wild hog bait attractant as possible.

 What is anise oil?
 Well it's an essential oil that is used for flavoring and scenting a wide range of products including soaps, perfume, alcohol, candies, gelatins and more.
 A small amount of anise oil goes a long way, and it is a great method to attract hogs from miles away.